felifluid/bachelorarbeit/thesis/chapters/background.typ

 // compare details in a table??

 == ToPoVis
 _ToPoVis_ is a python script developed by Sofia Samaniego in 2024 @samaniego2024topovis.
-It aims to compute and visualize poloidal cross sections of eletrostatic potential $Phi$ inside a tokamak, hence the name "ToPoVis" (#strong[To]kamak #strong[Po]loidal cross section #strong[Vis]ualisation) @samaniego2024topovis[p.10,72].
+It aims to compute and visualize poloidal cross sections of electrostatic potential $Phi$ inside a tokamak, hence the name "ToPoVis" (#strong[To]kamak #strong[Po]loidal cross section #strong[Vis]ualisation) @samaniego2024topovis[p.10,72].
 ToPoVis works with the simulation data outputted by GKW.

 // TODO: Output Bild von ToPoVis einfügen